Remotepad

 • A PEO arrangement works through co-employment.
 The PEO becomes the employer of record, while the client company retains managing power.

-• PEOs allow companies to focus on their core lines of business, while they have a dedicated co-employment team handling their administrative duties and minimizing their risks.
+• PEOs allow companies to focus on their core lines of business while they have a dedicated co-employment team handling their administrative duties and minimizing their risks.

 • PEOs help with risk management by managing workers’ compensation, handling employee tax risk, reducing the risk of payroll error, and taking care of benefits administration.